 I’ve sent out a few query letters in my time, and yours was probably the least helpful while most demoralizing response I’ve received.

-The query letter I came up with was the product of advice from international a bestselling author.
+The query letter I came up with was the product of advice from an international bestselling author.

 Given the number of different opinions on the subject that I have encountered from the five writing groups I belong to, this seems to be a somewhat subjective issue.